chucknorris/uppercut/README.markdown

 If you have Ruby 1.8.6+ (and Gems 1.3.7+) installed, you can get the current release of UppercuT to your machine the fastest!

 1. Type 'gem install uppercutbuild'
-2. At the top level directory (trunk or branch name) type 'uppercutbuild install' for bringing in uppercut for the first time or 'uppercutbuild upgrade' if you already uppercut and are just wanting to upgrade the build folder.
+2. At the top level directory (trunk or branch name) type 'uppercutbuild init' for bringing in uppercut for the first time or 'uppercutbuild upgrade' if you already uppercut and are just wanting to upgrade the build folder.

 ### Source
 This is the best way to get to the bleeding edge of what we are doing.